-Spillable wet cell batteries are a type of battery used in the bicycles or scooters and are not allowed on the plane either in checked or carry on luggage.
+Spillable wet cell batteries are a type of battery used in bicycles or scooters and are not allowed on the plane either in checked or carry on luggage.

 Batteries within devices

-The only exceptions to this rule are electronic cigarettes and vaporizers which are not allowed in checked-in luggage and instead must be packed in the carry-on luggage.
+The only exceptions to this rule are electronic cigarettes and vaporizers, which are not allowed in checked-in luggage, and instead must be packed in the carry-on luggage.

-Here’s a list from the FAA with the rules regarding taking batteries on planes as of 2016:
+The following is a list from the FAA with the rules regarding taking batteries on planes as of 2016:

 Pre-flight checklist for power banks

-- Make sure your power bank is under the 100 Wh limit
+- Make sure your power bank is under the 160 Wh limit

 - Make sure that your device has a power output sign on it